Inventrom/boltiot-arduino-helper/README.md

 This function helps to initialize the boltiot variable with a UART communications interface.
 The communication interface can be a hardware serial interface or a software serial interface.
 You can read more about hardware serial interface by clicking [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/), and software serial interface by clicking [here](https://www.arduino.cc/en/Reference/SoftwareSerial).

 To use a hardware serial interface with the Bolt unit, use the following code snippet in the setup function of your Arduino code.
 In the code snippet, we are using 'Serial' as the hardware serial interface.
-This interface is available on most Arduino board.
-To use this hardware serial interface, connect the TX pin of the Bolt to the TX pin of your Arduino, and the RX pin of the Bolt to the RX pin of your Arduino.
-Some boards such as the Arduino mega also have Serial0 and Serial1 as hardware serial interfaces.
+This interface is available on most Arduino boards.
+To use this hardware serial interface, connect the TX pin of the Bolt to the RX pin of your Arduino, and the RX pin of the Bolt to the TX pin of your Arduino.
+Some boards such as the Arduino also have Serial0 and Serial1 as hardware serial interfaces.
 Pin connections with the Bolt differ based on the hardware serial interface used.
 ```cpp
 boltiot.begin(Serial);
 ```

 To use a software serial interface with the Bolt unit, use the following code snippet in the setup function of your Arduino code.
-In the following example, you will need to connect TX pin of the Bolt to pin 3 of the Arduino, and RX pin of the Bolt to pin 4 of the Arduino.
+In the following example, you will need to connect pin of the Bolt to pin 3 of the Arduino, and RX pin of the Bolt to pin 4 of the Arduino.
 You can choose which pins to connect to the TX and RX pins of the Bolt, and accordingly replace the pin number in the code below.
 ```cpp
 boltiot.begin(3,4);
 ```